Man killed, wife among 3 injured in Karachi gun attack allegedly over free-will marriage

 East SSP Qamar Raza Jiskani told Dawn.com that Waseem Ejaz along with his wife Kausar Waseem and other relatives were travelling in the car on the arterial Shahrea Faisal road when some armed people in another vehicle accosted them and sprayed them with bullets.
 As a result, Waseem died on the spot, while his wife sustained a bullet injury to her arm.

 JPMC Additional Police Surgeon Dr Summaiya Syed said Muneer had suffered a bullet wound in his chest and his condition was serious.
-The woman received bullet injuries on her right arm, while the condition of two other persons was termed out of danger.
+The woman received bullet injuries on her right arm, while Naseer's condition was termed out of danger.

 According to the SSP, a fifth person, Yaseen, who was travelling with the victims in the car and remained unhurt, told police that the woman's parents had lodged a First Information Report against Ejaz in Hyderabad on charges of kidnapping their daughter on August 29, 2021.